 The power and influence of the Nevilles in Durham came to a dramatic end in 1569 when the Nevilles, along with the powerful Percy family of Alnwick in Northumberland, plotted to overthrow Queen Elizabeth I in what came to be known as the Rising of the North.
 The rising failed, the Nevilles fled into exile and all their Durham properties were confiscated.

-In the 1881 census there were 5,178 people called Neville in Great Briatin and the surname was unevenly distributed across the country.
-It was notable in Lancashire where there were 520 individuals and in the Midland counties of Staffordshire where there were 354 Nevilles and in Warwickshire where there were 219.
-Other than Lancashire, in the North there were 281 Nevilles in Yorkshire; only 83 in Durham and 23 in Northumberland and in Scotland there were 186 with another 46 in Wales.
+In the 1881 census there were 5,178 people called Neville in Great Britain and the surname was unevenly distributed across the country.
+It was notable in Lancashire where there were 520 individuals and in the midland counties of Staffordshire where there were 354 Nevilles and Warwickshire where there were 219.
+Other than Lancashire, in the North there were 281 Nevilles in Yorkshire; only 83 in Durham and 23 in Northumberland.
+In Scotland there were 186 with another 46 in Wales.
 Others were spread unevenly across the rest of England.

 Read more about the Neville barons and earls in our Hall of Fame.